adkSpence/adkspence.github.io/_projects/abscondo.md

 CONCLUSION
 ---
 Our project took a non-traditional approach by simulating the Diffie-Hellman Key Exchange (DHKE) within a single-user context, rather than utilizing it for key exchange over a network as is its conventional use.
-This creative adaptation showcases our project's innovative spirit, tailoring complex cryptographic protocols to fit the unique needs of a personal journal application
+This creative adaptation showcases our project's innovative spirit, tailoring complex cryptographic protocols to fit the unique needs of a personal journal application.

 In wrapping up our exploration of blending the Diffie-Hellman Key Exchange with Triple DES, we've ventured through a blend of asymmetric and symmetric encryption to bolster digital security.
 This hybrid approach not only showcases the evolution of cryptographic practices but also reaffirms the critical role of encryption in our digital lives.
 As we advance, drawing inspiration from the past and looking ahead, the journey of enhancing data protection continues.
 This blog merely scratches the surface, encouraging us to stay curious and proactive in navigating the digital security landscape.